Have you ever had more drinks than you should the night before a long run?

 Any form of excessive drinking will result in hangovers in most people.

 Either avoid drinking or drink moderately.
 If you decide to drink, choose clear alcohols, such as white wine or vodka, which have fewer contaminants but don’t do to excess.

 This should go without saying, but if you’re still feeling drunk or even a bit tipsy, do not run.
 When it’s the case, your body might not have finished metabolizing the alcohol.

 Instead, drink plenty of water, have a full meal, and wait (or nap).
 Make it a rule to only exercise when you’re not drunk.

 Our body requires a lot of fluids when we run to regulate body temperature and maintain key metabolic processes.

 Your cardiovascular and muscular systems also rely on essential electrolytes and minerals to function optimally.

 Are you feeling lethargic?
-Have a sports drink or coconut water to provide your body an even bigger dose of minerals and electrolytes, such as sodium and potassium.
+Have a sports drink or coconut water to give your body an even bigger dose of minerals and electrolytes, such as sodium and potassium.

 Keep track of your hydration levels.
-If your urine is of clear or light yellow color, you’re well hydrated.
+If your urine is clear or light yellow, you’re well hydrated.
 When it’s not the case, it is time to drink more.